manabuo/machine-learning-using-tensorflow/rnn_intro.md

     loss = tf.losses.mean_squared_error(labels=truth, predictions=prediction)
     train_step = tf.train.AdamOptimizer(learning_rate=learning_rate).minimize(loss=loss)
 ```
 The output of [`tf.nn.dynamic_rnn()`] function is a tuple that contains cell outputs and the states for all timesteps.
 In order to make a prediction we are using output of the last timestep or in this situation it is also the last RNN state.
 The last output tensor then is passed to the dropout layer, which is used to prevent an overfitting.
-We discussed it in the [previous chapter](nonlinear_regression.md).
 Function [`tf.layers.dropout()`](https://www.tensorflow.org/api_docs/python/tf/layers/dropout) requires only one parameter `inputs`.
-As mentioned in the previous chapter, dropout has to be applied only during the training phase wnd when we compute predictions or other calculation it has to be switched off.
-This can be achieved in to ways, first, passing different `rate` values for each phase or as we have done, by passing a `training` boolean.
+Dropout has to be applied only during the training phase wnd when we compute predictions or other calculation it has to be switched off.
+This can be achieved in two ways, first, passing different `rate` values for each phase or as we have done, by passing a `training` boolean.

 > Note: In this particular example, the dropout does not have the noticeable impact as our network is small.
 In the next example, we will show how to apply dropout to RNN cells.